appeler/naampy/README.rst

     :target: https://pepy.tech/project/naampy

-The ability to programmatically reliably infer social attributes of a person from their name can be useful for a broad set of tasks, from estimating bias in coverage of women in the media to estimating bias in lending against certain social groups.
-But unlike the American Census Bureau, which produces a list of last names and first names, which can (and are) used to infer the gender, race, ethnicity, etc. from names, the Indian government produces no such commensurate datasets.
-And hence inferring the relationship between gender, ethnicity, language group, etc. and names has generally been done with small datasets constructed in an ad-hoc manner.
+The ability to programmatically reliably infer the social attributes of a person from their name can be useful for a broad set of tasks, from estimating bias in coverage of women in the media to estimating bias in lending against certain social groups.
+But unlike the American Census Bureau, which produces a list of last names and first names, which can (and are) used to infer the gender, race, ethnicity, etc., from names, the Indian government produces no such commensurate datasets.
+And hence inferring the relationship between gender, ethnicity, language group, etc., and names have generally been done with small datasets constructed in an ad-hoc manner.

 We fill this yawning gap.
 Using data from the `Indian Electoral Rolls <https://github.com/in-rolls/electoral_rolls>`__ (parsed data `here <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MUEGDT>`__), we estimate the proportion female, male, and `third sex` (see `here <https://en.wikipedia.org/wiki/Third_gender>`__) for a particular `first name, year, and state.`